 4. Be Aware of the Work Area

-The forklift itself isn’t the only source of potential hazards on your work site.
+The forklift itself isn’t the only source of potential hazards on your jobsite.
 Make sure you’re aware of what’s happening in the area around you.
 When operating your forklift, look out for things like:

 - Other vehicles